awsdocs/amazon-textract-developer-guide/doc_source/how-it-works-type.md

                 }
 ```

 The receipt did not have “Vendor Name” explicitly listed\.
-However, the Analyze Expense API recognized the document as a receipt and categorized the value “AMAZON” as Type `VENDOR_NAME`\.
+However, the Analyze Expense API recognized the value "AMAZON" as Type `VENDOR_NAME`\.